How we teach Reading

 Love of Reading

-Teaching reading is important but loving reading is more important.
-Children need to want to read and we do lots of things to encourage our children to love their reading.
+Teaching reading is essential but loving reading is more important.
+Children need to want to read and we do many things to encourage them to love their reading.

-Teachers read to children every day – even in KS2 it's so important that children hear adults read with passion and enthusiasm as a great model.
+- Teachers read to children every day – it's so important that children hear adults read with passion and enthusiasm as great models.